BS in Parks, Recreation, Sport and Tourism with Emphasis in Tourism Development

 Degree Program Description

-The BS in Parks, Recreation, Sport and Tourism with emphasis in Tourism Development offers students 12-week hands-on training in the area of interest.
-Students gain experience through coursework and internships.
-Tourism development, marketing and event specialists grow in careers associated with tourism venues and enterprises; resorts; local, state and regional economic development agencies; and visitor and convention services.
+The BS in Parks, Recreation, Sport and Tourism with emphasis in Tourism Development offers students a broad education on the operation and management of tourism-related resources, facilities, programs, and services, and a thorough understanding of its impacts on society through hands-on coursework and internships.
+Tourism development, marketing, and event specialists grow in careers associated with tourism venues and enterprises; resorts; local, state, and regional economic development agencies; and visitor and convention services.
 They are responsible for promoting their clients throughout the broadly defined tourism industry.
-This includes organizing promotional and profitable events for venues and communities, developing public relations materials or establishing relationships with various local interest groups.
+This includes organizing promotional and profitable events for venues and communities, developing public relations materials, and establishing relationships with various local interest groups.

 Major Program Requirements